 Introduction to MSR¶

-MSR has a web-based user interface that you can use to browse images and audit repository events.
-With the UI, you can see which Dockerfile lines produced an image and, if security scanning is enabled, a list of all of the software installed in that image.
-You can also audit jobs with the web interface.
+MSR has a web-based user interface used for browsing images and auditing repository events.
+With the web UI, you can see which Dockerfile lines produced an image and, if security scanning is enabled, a list of all of the software installed in that image and any Common Vulnerabilities and Exposures (CVEs).
+You can also audit jobs with the web UI.

 MSR is highly available through the use of multiple replicas of all containers and metadata.
 As such, MSR will continue to operate in the event of machine failure, thus allowing for repair.

-MSR is able to reduce the bandwidth used when pulling Docker images by caching images closer to users.
+MSR can reduce the bandwidth used when pulling images by caching images closer to users.
 In addition, MSR can clean up unreferenced manifests and layers.

 A security scanner is built into MSR, which can be used to discover the versions of the software that is in use in your images.
 This tool scans each layer and aggregates the results, offering a complete picture of what is being shipped as a part of your stack.
 Most importantly, as the security scanner is kept up-to-date by tapping into a periodically updated vulnerability database, it is able to provide unprecedented insight into your exposure to known security threats.